nswdpc/silverstripe-csp/docs/en/00_index.md

 #### CSP Reporting

 + **Send violation reports** - when checked, adds the Report-To header and report-uri directive to the policy
 + **Report Only** - adds the header "Content-Security-Policy-Report-Only", the policy will report to the browser's dev console and log to an endpoint if you have one configured.
-Reporting is not available when using meta tags to deliver CSP rules.
 + **Endpoint for report-uri violation reports** - add the reporting URL for logging violations, this can be left empty to report back to the website (not recommended).
 You can add, for instance, a report-uri.com logging URL here.
 + **Endpoint for Reporting API (report-to) violation reports** - add a URL for handling Reporting API reports.
 Some services have separate CSP reporting endpoints for report-uri and report-to.